pdmosses/pdmosses.github.io/content/software/ds-in-agda/index.md

-This project (started in 2024) aims to make it straightforward to take an existing denotational semantics of a programming language, and use Agda to check its well-formedness, as well to prove properties of individual programs.
+This project (started in 2024) aims to make it straightforward to take an existing denotational semantics of a programming language, and use the Agda type-checker to test its well-formedness.
+A secondary aim is to test whether the denotations of individual programs have expected properties.

 ## The Problem